MRes Public Health (Web-based Learning) / Overview

 Costs may also be incurred for travel, subsistence and accommodation charges during the following optional events or units:

-- the residential (first year)
+- the face-to-face induction (first year)

-- the Geneva Winter School (not running in 2020)
+- the Geneva Winter School

 Cost of AP(E)L